 A student, parent or guardian may file a complaint of harassment, intimidation or bullying pursuant to Board policy.
 The complaint must be specific as to the actions giving rise to the suspicion of harassment, intimidation or bullying.
-Complete this form and submit to the building principal.
+Complete this form and submit it to the building principal.

+Person(s)

-Person(s) involved
+involved

 Time and Place

-Specifically describe the cor intimidation or bullying.
-Con nduct or incident(s) giving rise to the suspicion of harassment, tinue on back if necessary.
+Specifically describe the continuidation or bullying.
+Cont inue on back if necessary.

 Number of Such Incidents

--- Target of the above-describe d conduct
+Target of the above-described conduct

 Student or Staff Witnesses

 Signature and Date

-Response to complaint:

 Summary of Disposition (full report attached)

 Signature and Date